 “The HondaJet raises the bar in entry-level light jets for passenger comfort, cabin quiet and baggage capacity.
 Optional luxury features, such as an externally serviced toilet and lavatory with running water, are not available in other light jets.
 The aircraft also has the best ride quality during the turbulence of any entry-level light jet in production, in our opinion,” says Fred George, senior editor and chief pilot with Business & Commercial Aviation and Aviation Week’s chief aircraft evaluation pilot.
 “Fit and finish of this aircraft are unsurpassed in its class.
 Exterior surface tolerances are tight, all doors fit precisely and the paintwork is superb.
 The interior furnishings also are first-rate, befitting of an aircraft that sells for more than $5.1 million with options.”

 The over-wing engine mount configuration was intended to maximize cabin space, and attain lower wave drag at a high Mach number.
 The nose and wing are designed for laminar flow, and the main fuselage has a continuous profile, making a future stretch easier.
-The blend of engine placement, wing and fuselage were realized using computer simulations and wind tunnels.
+The blend of engine placement, wing and fuselage was realized using computer simulations and wind tunnels.
 Honda says the combination of lightweight materials, aerodynamics, and efficient engines afford the HondaJet up to 20% better fuel efficiency than similar aircraft.
 When cruising at 43,000 feet, the jet consumes just 89.5 gallons of fuel per hour.

 Inside the Masterpiece